Kenzie-Academy-Brasil-Developers/social_media/README.md

 ## How to Contribute

-If you would like to contribute to this project, feel free to [open issues]), suggest improvements, or [submit pull requests].
+If you would like to contribute to this project, feel free to open issues, suggest improvements, or submit pull requests.
 Any help is welcome!

 ## How to Use